Farama-Foundation/Minari/.github/ISSUE_TEMPLATE/proposal.md

 ---
 name: Proposal
-about: Propose changes that are not fixes bugs
+about: Propose changes that do not fix bugs
 title: "[Proposal] Proposal title"
 ---